Teriks/LibLSLCC/LibLSLCC/Documentation/LibraryData_XML_Syntax_README.txt

 @@@ FriendlyName Attribute @@@

 The friendly name of a subset is basically just a description, it has no format rules.
 It's used by LSLCCEditor to present the user with a GUI friendly name for a library subset.
-It's not really used for anything in OpenSim.

 /// Description Node (Child) ////

-The Description node that exists as a child of SubsetDescription just contains a description for the subset, It's used to show a description tool-tip in LSLCCEditor but is not used in OpenSim.
+The Description node that exists as a child of SubsetDescription just contains a description for the subset, It's used to show a description tool-tip in LSLCCEditor.